 With the May 22 primary elections behind us, now it is time for voters to focus their attention on the July 24 runoff election.
-After the primaries, democrats are energized by the turnout and performance of their candidates.
-Republicans will also be energized during the runoff and the November election in an effort to fight off the blue wave that rushed through the state earlier this month.
+On the heels of the primaries, democrats are energized by the turnout and performance of their candidates.
+Republicans are also energized and battling a blue wave that rushed through the state during the primary.

 Whether you voted or stayed home during the May 22 primary, there are a few rules you need to be aware of during the runoff.
 Here’s what you need to know: